amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-04.md

 # }
 ```

-That method allows you to transition out of state using it's return value.
+That method allows you to transition out of state using its return value.
 Here, we do not want to change any state, so we return `Trans::None`.

 Now we have to move paddle creation to that method, and add some delay to it.
 Our `update` runs every frame,